jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 helps the environment when it comes to code.

 This applies mostly to old code and comments.
-But it also applies to duplication, complex logic, temporary variables (in certain contexts), and other things that are not worth the effort it takes to keep.
+But it also applies to duplication, complex logic, temporary variables (in certain contexts), and other things that are not worth the effort it takes to keep around.

 Don't be afraid to delete any and all manner of cruft.
 You have a source control system, right?
 So you can always get something back if you find out you really need it.
 You'll find you'll hardly ever need it back once you delete it.